 Royal Welsh College of Music & Drama

-Alex has been given a great opportunity to build on his prior teaching experience now that he is a visiting Saxophone teacher at the Royal Welsh College of Music and Drama for the past 5 years.
+Alex has been a visiting Saxophone teacher at the Royal Welsh College of Music and Drama for the past 5 years.
 As well as giving one to one lessons, over the last few years Alex has been lecturing in Transcription and Analysis, Linear Improvisation and Harmony within the single line as well as leading classes in general musicianship and ear training to both undergraduate and postgraduate students of the jazz course.
 Teaching at this level is a chance to impart more specialist, high level musical knowledge and Alex encourages students to explore the natural overlaps with areas of psychology, philosophy and spirituality as well as mathematics and scientific thinking that will frequently present themselves as students delve more deeply into music.

 Alex is excited to see his students grow within music and to see the musical life at RWCMD and in Cardiff continue to flourish as a result of their dedicated work and input.
 Read the testimonials of some recent graduates of the RWCMD, and elsewhere, below:

 Rachel Head, Alto Sax Class of 2018 graduate of the RWCMD